The Detroit Jazz Workshop, now in its 10th year will accept applications in January, 2018.

-The MDJW, created in 2008, is a week-long day workshop in July desgined to teach jazz to anyone interested, no matter the age, background, experience, or instrument.
-Through classes in jazz theory, composition, improvisation to master-classes from guest-clinicians, students receive a well-rounded, fun, education in jazz.
+The DJW, created in 2008, is a week-long day workshop in July designed to teach jazz to anyone interested, no matter the age, background, experience, or instrument.
+Through classes and clinics in jazz theory, composition, improvisation to master-classes from guest-clinicians, students receive a well-rounded, fun, education in jazz.
 Besides the classroom learning, students play and rehearse in combos, designed to teach teamwork.
-As performers and educators, the faculty and myself strongly believe in the need to pass along the tradition of jazz, while at the same time, encourage creativity and free expression, helping students move forward to a point where they can achieve the goals that they set for themselves.
-Whether these goals are modest or they want to push themselves to the highest level of instrumental or vocal mastery in jazz (or somewhere in between), the faculty and students pursue and explore possibilities, and enjoying themselves in the process.
+As performers and educators, the faculty and staff strongly believe in passing along the tradition of jazz, while at the same time, encouraging creativity and free expression, helping students move forward to a point where they can achieve the goals that they set for themselves.
+Whether these goals are modest or if they want to push themselves to the highest level of instrumental or vocal mastery in jazz (or somewhere in between), the faculty and students pursue and explore possibilities, and enjoying themselves in the process.

 We had a great student group ranging from professional musicians to young amateurs.
 More importantly, the quality of the education increased with the addition of mentors.
 These mentors are musicians, mostly stand-out jazz-studies majors in local universities.
-They assisted faculty and students in clinics, classes, and combos, showing leadership through their playing ability, humility, and knowledge of jazz.
-Many mentors will be back, while new ones will also be joining the fold.
+We moved to the MSU Detroit-Center in Mid-town Detroit.
+Hosted by their Community Music School (CMS), we were treated to great facilities and an extremely helpful staff.

 2016 marked the third year of the middle-school workshop.
 Jordan Schug and John Hill conducted combos, taught classes, and gave great beginning instruction to students to prepare them for their middle and high school jazz bands and get them started on good habits to become better musicians.
 With a combination of kids, some brand new to jazz, and ones who knew a thing or two, we put together, a great camp.
 I'm looking forward to 2017's middle school session.